 Private patients can access specialists more quickly, avoid long waiting times, and use better facilities.
 Private healthcare patients often enjoy private en-suite rooms rather than sharing wards with other patients.

 Some of the largest health insurance companies in the UK include:

-Healthcare is generally available on both a personal and family basis, with premiums depending on your level of cover, lifestyle, age and any pre-existing medical conditions you might have.
+Healthcare is generally available on both a personal and family basis.
+Premiums depend on your level of cover, lifestyle, age, and pre-existing medical conditions.

 It’s also possible to pay for private healthcare on a one-off basis, should you need a specific type of treatment or an operation that has a very long waiting time on the NHS.
 Be careful though, as this option could cost you thousands of pounds depending on the treatment you require.

 Your local general practitioner (GP) is your first point of contact for most medical queries aside from emergencies.
 They can provide assessments and advice for most illnesses and complaints, prescribing medication, or referring to a specialist if necessary.

 Most GP surgeries operate by appointment.
 However, many also offer a ‘walk-in’ service, usually for a couple of hours in the morning.
 Many surgeries offer online booking services.
 GPs usually open between Monday-Friday, and if you need more urgent care you can call an out of hours number, or 111 for urgent but non-emergency advice.